Catholic Church in Kazakhstan

-The Catholic Church in Kazakhstan is part of the worldwide Catholic Church, under the spiritual leadership of the pope in Rome.
+The Catholic Church in Kazakhstan is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.

 Demographics

+The 2021 census noted that Kazakhstan is 17.19% Christian.
+Other figures suggest that less than 1% of the population is Catholic.
+This is approximately 125,000 people, or half of the membership that the church had in 2007.

+In 2020, there were 104 priests and 133 nuns serving 81 parishes in the country.

-There are approximately 250,000 Catholics in Kazakhstan out of a population of 15 million.
-Most Catholics in the country are ethnic Poles, Germans and Lithuanians.
-There are 3,000 Greek Catholics, also referred to as Eastern Rite Catholics, in the country.
-The population of Catholics decreased after the fall of communism as many German Catholics emigrated to Germany.
+In 2007, most Catholics in the country were ethnic Poles, Germans and Lithuanians; the population of Catholics had decreased after the fall of communism as many German Catholics emigrated to Germany.
+There were also 3,000 Greek Catholics, also referred to as Eastern Rite Catholics, in the country.

 History

 In the second century AD, Christian Roman prisoners of war were taken to what is now Kazakhstan after their defeat by the Sassanid Persians.
 A bishop's see existed in the fourth century, and there was also a Melkite monastery in the late fourth and early fifth centuries.

+A Franciscan monk, William of Rubruck travelled around Kazakhstan in 1254 and met Möngke Khan and Sartaq Khan (great-grandson of Genghis Khan).
+A few years later Pope Nicholas III established the Diocese of Kipciak.

 Communist period

 The head of the Soviet Union Joseph Stalin caused a great increase in the Catholic population of Kazakhstan by the deportation of Catholics and their clergy to concentration camps in the country.
 Some of the priests later decided to help build the church in that country.
 In the late 1960s, two Catholic churches were registered, one in Alma-Ata and one in Kustanai, and later disbanded and were re-registered.